Jacob’s Well Natural Area

 The Middle Trinity Aquifer is the primary groundwater resource for water supply in the region.
 Jacob’s Well flow responds to climatic variations of both short- and long-term cycles.
 Groundwater pumping from the Middle Trinity Aquifer also directly influences flow at Jacob’s Well.
 The combination of periodic drought cycles and increased groundwater pumping has significantly diminished spring flow in recent years.
 Groundwater use is managed and coordinated by the Hays Trinity Groundwater Conservation District through the newly created Jacob’s Well Groundwater Management Zone.

-WVWA continues efforts to strategically conserve land in critical recharge areas and threatened habitats.
-WVWA has completed appraisals, conducted warbler surveys, met with local landowners, elected officials, and the The Nature Conservancy to discuss conservation and funding options for properties adjacent to Jacob’s Well.
-Land conservation is central to achieving the mission of sustaining spring flow and healthy economy of the Wimberley Valley.
+The Watershed Association continues efforts to strategically conserve land in critical recharge areas and threatened habitats.
+The Watershed Association has completed appraisals, conducted warbler surveys, and met with local landowners, elected officials, and The Nature Conservancy to discuss conservation and funding options for properties adjacent to Jacob’s Well.
+Land conservation is central to achieving the mission of sustaining spring flow and the healthy economy of the Wimberley Valley.

 For more information on the Jacob’s Well Natural area, maps, and swimming reservations, please visit the Hays County website.

 - Swimming Suspended at Jacob’s Well, Hays County Press Release, 6/28/2022

 - New Species Described at Jacob’s Well Honors David Baker, The Watershed Association, 4/12/21